couchbaselabs/observability/examples/native/README.md

 - `NODE_NUM`, the number of nodes to create.
 Defaults to 3.

 - `SERVER_USER`, the admin username to configure for all Couchbase Server nodes.
 Defaults to "Administrator".
-- `SERVER_PASS`, the password for $SERVER_USER to configure for all Couchbase Server nodes.
+- `SERVER_PWD`, the password for $SERVER_USER to configure for all Couchbase Server nodes.
 Defaults to "couchbase".

 - `CB_VERSION`, the Couchbase Server version (tag on DockerHub) to run on all nodes.
 Defaults to enterprise-6.6.3.
 - `NODE_RAM` (in MiB).
 Defaults to 1024, and is used to calculate service quotas.